 Oh, I almost forgot.
 We have the Tecnica Agent AT here, being tested, and a guest review on tap.
 They’re a valid choice for a beefy overlap boot, and are on the larger side of the volume equation for those of you who need room for wide or messed up feet.
 So keep that in mind.
 MSRP on them is steep, but we expect they’ll get discounted eventually like everything else.

 You may have noticed we’ve got a few new Wildsnow supporters in our sidebars.
 We’re at a point with this website where we couldn’t operate without advertising income.
-That’s because we’ve got fixed costs such as a dedicated webserver, technical maintainence of the site and server that I have to farm out, stuff like that.
-So let’s have a hand for new folks Aspen Expeditions and US Outdoor, as well as the renewals of virtually all our other supporters.
-We’ll be working closely with Aspen Expeditions, as we’ll be using their new slopeside diggs up at Aspen Highlands as basecamp for all our on-resort gear testing (and we’ve heard some rumors they’ll be hosting several important product launches).
-So more on that later as the season kicks into high gear.
+That’s because we’ve got fixed costs such as a dedicated webserver, technical maintenance of the site and server that I have to farm out, stuff like that.
+So let’s have a hand for our new supporters.

 Folks, please help us by exploring all our sponsors.
 Believe me, every one of them reads your comments, watches how much traffic we get, and appreciates every click you can give ‘em!
 And if you’re concerned about us being too “commercial,” please know that unlike many other websites we continue to stay away from obnoxious fly-outs and pop-ups in consideration of your WildSnow website experience.
 More, not a month goes by that I don’t turn down some sort of cheesy “partnership” scheme that would probably produce revenue for us, but would drag us down into the cloudy depths of exploitation and get in the way of you guys simply visiting, reading, and commenting.